In this article:

 Application:

-- Gently massage into the skin to promote absorption of the active ingredients.
+- Gently massage into the skin to promote the absorption of active ingredients.

 - Leave on for 10-15 minutes and wipe off with a clean, damp cloth if necessary.